Towards Understanding Quality Challenges of the Federated Learning for Neural Networks: A First Look from the Lens of Robustness: Empirical study

-Finally, in the Backdoor attack, which is a targeted model attack, Figure \ref{cifar_fedavg_backdoor} confirms that the attack is highly effective on CIFAR-10.
+Figure \ref{cifar_fedavg_backdoor} confirms that the Backdoor attack is highly effective on CIFAR-10.
 As with even 0.1 proportion of malicious clients, the backdoor task reaches above 90\% accuracy in all non-iid cases.
 This is more obvious in Figure \ref{mnist_fedavg_backdoor} where even with 0.1 proportion, the attacker reaches 100\% accuracy in all non-iid cases.
+To clarify the Fashion MNIST case, we show the accuracy per round plots of Fashion MNIST in an iid scenario for 0.1 and 0.5 proportions in Figure \ref{mnist_backdoor_fig}.
+As we see, in a high proportion, the backdoor task accuracy starts from a very high value and converges to 100\% very fast, but in a small proportion, it starts from around 50\% and fluctuates a lot more before it converges.
+So the proportion has an effect here, but since the Fashion MNIST task is relatively simple, the backdoor task converges to maximum accuracy even in a small proportion in the end.

 Also, in Figure \ref{cifar_fedavg_backdoor} for the CIFAR-10 dataset, we see that in the tiniest proportion, a more non-iid distribution increases the backdoor accuracy and makes it more powerful.
 This is not obvious in higher proportions as the backdoor reaches the highest feasible (considering the attack method and dataset) accuracy with an iid distribution.
 So, a more non-iid distribution cannot increase it.
 For the same reason, non-iid does not change the backdoor accuracy for the Fashion MNIST dataset as the backdoor accuracy is already 100\%.

-We report a summary of attacks and mutators against Federated Averaging in Table \ref{fedavg_summary}.
-Note that the Backdoor attack change is for the backdoor task and is a positive value (backdoor task increases with the attack in contrast to other attacks since their accuracy is for the main task.).
-Also, backdoor change is almost the same as the backdoor accuracy in 0.5 proportion since backdoor accuracy in a clean situation is virtually zero.
-As seen among the untargeted attacks, Random Update and Sign Flip are the most effective attacks against Federated Averaging, with around 70\% accuracy change.
-Furthermore, as discussed before, the Noise mutator has the most impact on the final model among the mutators, which is less than 6\% and is not significant.
-Finally, the Backdoor attack has a significant impact on the backdoor task.